 "I had not expected to like Annie.
 I had anticipated, frankly, a Niagara of sentiment.
 But the secret of this show's unequivocal success is that it artfully waits until the last reel before tampering with tear ducts.
 For most of its length it relies on the energy, attack and split-second expertise that are the stock-in-trade of the American musical...
 What matters, however, is the strip cartoon speed with which Thomas Meehan's book, Charles Strouse's music and Martin Charnin's lyrics and direction keep the action hurtling from one episode to the next...
 Charles Strouse also comes up with a sucession of tunes that have an easy, cheerful hummability.
 I particularly liked the aggressive drive of It's The Hard-Knock Life which the orphans mutinously render, the jazzy echoes of Easy Street and the tiptoe charm of I Don't Need Anything But You which the portly Warbucks sings to Annie.
 There is nothing here of the tough, complex durability of Sondheim but first-time round all the songs have a melodic freshness...
 Annie may not be one of the great American musicals.
 But it does what it sets out to do with dexterity, wit and old fashioned transatlantic attack."
 The Guardian

-Annie the Musical in London at the Victoria Palace Theatre previewed from 25 April 1978, opened on 3 May 1978 and closed on 28 November 1981, returned to London at the Adelphi Theatre on 20 December 1982 and closed on 12 February 1983
+Annie in London at the Victoria Palace Theatre previewed from 25 April 1978, opened on 3 May 1978, and closed on 28 November 1981

 Previewed 22 September 1998, Opened 30 September 1998, Closed 28 February 1999 at the Victoria Palace Theatre